NativeScript/docs-v7/docs/start/cli-basics.md

 ### Next steps

 Now that you have a preview workflow set up, check out our **Build a Full App** tutorials in NativeScript Playground.
-You can download your tutorial project from the Playground environment and complete the tutorial locally using the `tns preview` command.
+If you prefer working in a CLI environment, you can download your tutorial project from Playground and complete the tutorial locally using the `tns preview` command.

 {% angular %}
 <p><a href="https://play.nativescript.org/?template=groceries-ng&tutorial=groceries-ng" class="ns-button -action">Start Tutorial</a></p>